port-labs/port-docs/docs/create-self-service-experiences/setup-backend/gitlab-pipeline/Installation.md

 --set env.normal.GITLAB_URL
 ```

-Done! **Port Agent** is now running in your environment and will trigger any GitLab pipeline that you've configured.
+Done! **Port's execution agent** is now running in your environment and will trigger any GitLab pipeline that you have configured.